 Milk Dud?
 False Advertising Lawsuit Against Makers of Muscle Milk Illustrates Interplay Between Lanham Act, FTC and FDA

 In a lawsuit recently filed in the Southern District of Florida, Global Beverage Enterprises, Inc. (“Global”), the manufacturer of specialty carbonated beverages like Mr. Q. Cumber Sparkling Cucumber Beverage, brought Lanham Act claims against CytoSport, Inc., alleging false advertising of CytoSport’s popular Muscle Milk line of beverages.
-The basis of the claim is that the Muscle Milk beverages contain no milk and, therefore, the product name is false and misleading.
-If the case sounds vaguely familiar, it might be because this is not the first time Muscle Milk products have… More
+The basis of the claim is that the Muscle Milk beverages contain no milk and, therefore, the product name is false and misleading. … More

 Does The First Amendment Allow Journalists To Lie To Their Subjects?
 U.S. Senator Accuses Documentary Film Makers Of Fraud

 On April 1, 2014, West Virginia Senator Joe Manchin issued a press release accusing Adroit Films of fraud.
 Manchin had agreed to be interviewed by the media company for a documentary about the Upper Big Branch mine disaster, which caused the death of 29 miners in 2010.
-However, Manchin reports that when the documentary was released on March 31, 2014, he was horrified to find that it was nothing more than a propagandistic defense of Don Blankenship, the CEO of Massey Energy, who is under… More
+However, Manchin reports that when the documentary was released on March 31,… More

 Copyright Claims Based on Submission of Prior Art to Patent Office Finally Dismissed: Were They The “Weakest Infringement Claims of All Time”?

 In April 2012, we reported on four copyright lawsuits filed by the American Institute of Physics (AIP) and John Wiley & Sons.
 Ltd, the publishers of a range of scientific literature.
 These suits alleged that four law firms in Illinois, Kansas, Minnesota and Texas had infringed the AIP’s copyrights by submitting certain scientific articles to the Patent and Trademark Office (PTO) as “prior art.”
-In other words, these law firms essentially were being sued for doing what patent… More
+In other words,… More

 District Court Allows Claims to Proceed Against Ripoffreport.com For Copyright Infringement And “Unfair or Deceptive” Acts In Connection With Allegedly False Online Review

 We previously reported on the unique cyber dilemma faced by Richard Goren, a Massachusetts attorney.
-Back in 2012, a disgruntled former client of Goren’s logged onto the consumer review site, Ripoff Report (http://www.Ripoff Report/), and posted an outlandish – and apparently false – review of Goren’s business.
-The review referred to Goren as “Psycho-Richard” and accused him of, among other things, fraud, child abuse, domestic violence, drug addiction and “problems coping with his own sexuality.”
-Goren sued the client… More
+Back in 2012, a disgruntled opponent of one of Goren’s clients logged onto the consumer review site, Ripoff Report (http://www.Ripoff Report/), and posted an outlandish – and apparently false – review of Goren’s business.
+The review referred to Goren as “Psycho-Richard” and accused him of,… More

 Liability Insurer May Have to Cover Knockoff Jewelry Site for Allegedly Violating Reese Witherspoon’s Right of Publicity

 Have you always wanted to own “The One Ring to Rule Them All” of Lord of the Rings fame?
 Do you dream of an engagement ring just like Kate Middleton’s?
 Your dreams can come true with a visit to Emitations.com, a website that sells costume jewelry, including imitations of celebrity baubles.
-There you can search for “Middleton” and find several versions of the famous royal sapphire-and-diamond band, next to pictures of the Duchess herself wearing the real thing.
-But… if you long for your very own copy of… More
+There you can search for “Middleton” and find several versions of the famous royal sapphire-and-diamond band,… More

 Companies are turning to social media with increasing frequency to directly communicate with customers and potential customers.
 T-Mobile USA is no exception.
 Not only did the company release an astonishingly snarky press release in January, complete with fake quotations attributed to AT&T, but both T-Mobile and its CEO, John Legere, have recently taken to Twitter to comment on the services of their competitors.
-These comments, variously described in the media as “trash talk,” “mocking,” and “antics,” include such statements as “there are the same number… More
+These comments,… More

 CrossFit, Inc., the fitness training company, licenses its trademarked name and goodwill to over eight thousand affiliates worldwide at $3,000 per year per affiliate.
 When non-affiliate Jenni Alvies began posting on Facebook about fitness under the name “Crossfit Mamas” (including selling exercise apparel bearing the same name), CrossFit felt Alvies was infringing its mark.

-So CrossFit did what anyone would do in this day and age.
-A CrossFit paralegal reviewed Facebook’s infringement policy and then sent Facebook a takedown notice pursuant to the Digital Millennium… More
+So CrossFit did what anyone would do in this day and age.… More

 Fixation by Legal Fiction: Did the Second Circuit’s Fair Use Ruling For Bloomberg Leave Open A Pandora’s Box for Copyright Law?

 Bloomberg News may feel the same way about its recent win in the Second Circuit.
-The Court ruled that Bloomberg’s unauthorized distribution of the recording of a Swatch Group investor conference call was fair use.
-However, the Second Circuit refused on technical grounds to review a… More
+The Court ruled that Bloomberg’s unauthorized distribution of the recording of a Swatch Group investor conference call was fair use.… More

 Last year marked the 50th anniversary of Martin Luther King, Jr.’s “I have a dream” speech, delivered during the March on Washington on August 28, 1963.
 It also marked the 50th anniversary of the first of many copyright lawsuits over that speech.